Washer-dryer

 This Hitachi washer-dryer has a complex control panel and display to handle various options (2025).

 Combo washer dryers typically use a front-loading configuration.

-A combi washer dryer (also known more simply as a washer dryer in the UK) is a combination in a single cabinet of an washing machine and a clothes dryer.
+A combi washer dryer (also known as a washer-dryer in the UK) is a combination in a single cabinet of a washing machine and a clothes dryer.
 It should not be confused with a "stacked" combination of a separate autowasher and a separate tumble dryer.

-One of the main advantages of washer dryers is their compactness.
-The small size of these machines, compared to the total space consumed by a separate autowasher and tumble dryer, suits them to small homes, apartments, condominiums, and any place where space is an issue.
-Aside from having a small footprint, combo units also have a small height, allowing them to fit into confined places, like under a kitchen counter or in a closet.
-Another key advantage is the ability to wash and dry clothes in a single cycle, without the need to transfer laundry between two machines.
+The small size of these machines, compared to the total space consumed by a separate autowasher and tumble dryer, suits them to small homes, apartments, and condominiums.
+Combo units typically have a small height, allowing them to fit into confined places.
+The units are notable for their ability to wash and dry clothes in a single cycle without the need to transfer laundry between two machines.

 History

 Aside from the early wringer/washer machine of the mid-19th century, washing and drying machines were not combined until the latter half of the 20th century.
 The first completely automatic clothes washer was developed by Bendix Home Appliances in 1937; the same company also invented the first washer-dryer combination unit in 1953.